khill25/Dreamdrive64/README.md

 | Select Rom				| 0x1FFE0024 | 0xFF		| Send title of rom to load from sd card e.g. "my_homebrew_rom.z64"	|

 # Examples of SD card access
+There is an open PR for sdfs support in the Libdragon repo!
+Check that out if you want to patch your libdragon installs.

 Libdragon sdfs implementation for DreamDrive64.
 This code is just snippets and may not "just work" yet.
 It should give you an idea of how to use the command registers and the order that things need to be done in.
 Example code to load a rom with the file's name.
 Updates to Libdragon's `debug.c` must be made if you plan on using file methods (e.g. f_open, f_read, etc...)
 ```
 // From command register table above